NycoleRibeiro/NycoleRibeiro/README.md

 <h1 align="center">Hi 👋, I'm Nycole</h1>
-<h3 align="center">I'm currently attending the 6th semester of Information Systems at the Federal University of Rio Grande and in my free time practicing my hobbies of photography, music and producing videos for youtube.</h3>
+<h3 align="center">I'm currently attending the 7th semester of Information Systems at the Federal University of Rio Grande.
+Also, always looking for more knowledge in front-end development and design.</h3>

 - 📝 Check out my [CV web](https://nycoleribeiro.github.io/CurriculoWeb/)
 - ✅ Currently working on the project [Currículo Web](https://nycoleribeiro.github.io/CurriculoWeb/)
-- 🕒 In the process of learning JavaScript, Angular and Graphic Design
+- 🕒 In the process of learning JavaScript, React and Graphic Design

 <h3 align="center">Connect with me:</h3>
 <p align="center">